mrhn/LetsFly/readme.md

 I felt if i should present this to a customer and sell this idea, it should be something special.
 Everyone can make a CRUD API, i wanted the team formation to be automatic, so the system calculates which team can handle the assignments.

-I chose to not include any front end, this is a backend assignment and Tore did agree with this.
+I chose to not include any front end, this is a backend assignment and you seemed to agree with this.
 I thou prioritised the server setup a little more instead.
 Which is way more relevant for what i should do.
 There is a JSON API which should be more than enough fun to explore.
 # Adding data - Using the api
 Tweak the seeders if data needs to be added, run it usual Laravel style.
 There is sample data i would suggest calling the api with the following call.